 But there’s a tremendous amount of value in leaning in and perfecting the finer details.

-More specifically, you must embrace the concept of color psychology and how the human brain perceives different shades of light.
+More specifically, you must embrace the concept of psychology of color, color theory and how the human brain perceives different shades of light.

 The perception of color is something that human beings have studied intently for many centuries.

 Ancient Greek philosophers would argue over whether colors were made of black, white, and red light, or whether it was simply some sort of celestial light that shone down from the heavens.